 Successfully pass a criminal background check.
 For information about how our office of Human Resources reviews criminal history background checks, please visit the Human Resources website.

 In addition, the student must not have more than:

 one grade of X and one grade of I (permanent incomplete).

 International students must pass the International Teaching Assistant English Certification (ITA) before submitting a TA application to be eligible to apply for a TA position.
 Contact the Graduate Admissions and Scholarship Coordinator if you wish to register to take the ITA test.
 Please also see the Social Security Number requirement listed below.

 A Social Security Number (SSN) is needed to facilitate employment in the U.S., including student employment, and to file a U.S. tax return.
 Please refer to the International Office to determine your SSN eligibility and for instructions on how to obtain one.
 Please note that it may take 4 - 6 weeks to receive your SSN.

 DATES OF EMPLOYMENT

 TA assignments are made on a per-semester basis.
 Fall dates are September 1-January 15; dates for spring are January 16-May 31; dates for summer are June 1-July 15 and July 16-August 31.
-Graduating international students may not work past the last class day of their final semester due to visa regulations, unless they have obtained an extension of work authorization through the International Office.
+Graduating international students may not work past the last class day of their final semester due to visa regulations unless they have obtained an extension of work authorization through International Student and Scholar Services.

 Graduate students may work no more than 20 hrs/wk in the first two long-semesters of study at the university, and no more than 30 hrs/wk in any combination of assignments after the first year.
 Students may work up to an average of 30 hours/week during the 12-week summer period.
 International students may work up to 20 hrs/wk during the fall and spring semesters, and up to an average of 30 hrs/wk during the 12-week summer period.